Why I'm building Skin in the Game

 About the name.
 Skin in the Game.

 In business, it means having a stake in the outcome.
-Real investment.
-Real risk.
+Real investment with real risk.
 But for me it goes deeper than that.

 This was about getting under the skin of men.
 Understanding the scars that success brings.
 Getting more comfortable in our own skin, which for a lot of us is something we’ve never been taught to do.